Florida Pool Safety Law

 Florida Pool Safety Fence Laws Made Simple

-At Lifeguard Pool Safety Fence, we don’t just meet Florida’s pool safety standards, we exceed them with durable, self-closing, and self-latching barriers designed for total peace of mind.
+We do not just aim to meet Florida’s pool safety standards.
+We build durable, self-closing, self-latching barriers designed to help protect your family with total peace of mind.

 We are available to provide a free compliance conversation and estimate.
 Call us or fill out our free estimate form.